 The Summit Artspace Board of Directors approved this 3-year strategic plan in February 2016.

 In 2001, Summit County Executive James McCarthy suggested a vacant, county-owned building at 140 East Market Street as a possible site.
 This historic, art deco building, which was built in 1927 as the first home of the Beacon Journal newspaper, is conveniently located near the Akron Art Museum.
-It encompasses 55,000 square feet over three floors plus basement.
+It encompasses 55,000 square feet over three floors plus a basement.
 With support from the Akron Community Foundation, AAAA developed a business plan for the project.
 In July 2002, Summit County Council approved a lease agreement for space on the building’s first floor.
-With this generous support from Summit County government plus contributions from the Akron Community Foundation, GAR Foundation, City of Akron and OMNOVA Solutions, Summit Artspace opened its Inaugural Exhibition September 21, 2002.
-Since that time, the gallery has presented more than 30 exhibitions featuring works by over 350 local artists and 300 public school students.
+With this generous support from Summit County government plus contributions from the Akron Community Foundation, GAR Foundation, City of Akron and OMNOVA Solutions, the Summit Artspace Gallery opened its Inaugural Exhibition September 21, 2002.
+Since that time, the gallery has presented more than 70 exhibitions featuring works created by hundreds of local artists and public school students.
 Exhibitions have featured a variety of styles (contemporary to traditional) and media (painting, ceramics, glass, metal, fabric to film).
 Over 15,000 people have visited the gallery and enjoyed its free exhibitions, artist talks, workshops, demonstrations and meet-the-artists receptions.

 In 2015, the Akron Area Art Alliance undertook a self-study to assess its goals for the future.
 Its members determined that the future lay with focusing its resources and energy on developing Summit Artspace as a premier community art center.
-With that long-term direction, Summit Artspace took over the operation of the Art Center on Tuscarawas and Nine Muses Art Gallery, both in Barberton in 2016.
+With that long-term direction, Summit Artspace took over the operation of the Art Center on Tuscarawas (ACoT) and Nine Muses Art Gallery, both in Barberton in 2016.

 SUMMIT ARTSPACE IS SUPPORTED BY: